arunderwood/RemotePi/README.md

 # RemotePi

-This projects aims to create a remotely operated weather station, which when possible, should be roughly analogous to a space satellite.
+This projects aims to create a remotely operated weather station, which when possible, should follow the design principals of a space satellite.

 The core of the station is a Raspberry Pi.